nikolakosticc/vending-machine/README.md

 # Vending Machine

-This Vending_Machine.py file shows the system of a vending machine.
+Vending_Machine.py file shows the system of a vending machine.

 # How to run